Randy Arozarena Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The righty's most recent time out was on Sunday against the Oakland Athletics, when he threw 5 2/3 innings, surrendering two earned runs while allowing just one hit.
+- The righty's last appearance came on Sunday against the Oakland Athletics, when he tossed six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.